adowneywall/Tutorials/tutorials/heritability_overview.md

 significant amounts of variation (more on this later).

 ![V\_A](https://latex.codecogs.com/png.latex?V_A "V_A") can be estimated
-using some measure of relatedness.
-Relatedness can be calculated in a couple of common ways:
+using a number of different approaches, including:

 1.  **Pedigree** - Using knowledge of the specific relationships among individuals within your population it is possible to construct a